Notre-Solutions/Inship-Website/src/content/products/CAPS.md

   CAPs is suitable for medium to large business businesses.
 The system is designed to reflect how an accounts payable operates.
 Invoices matching to po, invoices requiring approvals, complex coding on General Ledger invoices and dealing with variances.
-The process can be customised to meet a users needs.
+The process can be customised to meet any users needs.

   CAPs is bursting with feature, from price watch, to auto document routing, to